-The Release Committee maintains a page on the WRF model web site to provide information on the timetable and procedures for major releases.
-The page includes a description of (or links to) the responsibilities of contributors and the procedures for contribution.
+The Release Committee maintains a page on the WRF model web site to provide information on major release procedures and timetables.
+The page includes a description of, or a link to a page with, the responsibilities of contributors and the procedures for contribution.
 Information on the Release Committee is also provided.